nxt-insurance/nxt_schema/README.md

     - tolerate extra values and do not type cast
     - raise an error if there are keys not from the schema

-- Implement optional keys for schemas only
-- Implement present keys for schemas only
-- Implement defaults for all nodes
-- Interface to register custom types / custom validators
 - Structure Errors
 - NxtSchema::Json => Use json types, maybe even parse Json with Oj
 - Should we allow to pass in meta data to any node - would be kind of nice to be able to access it